serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 both of the following hold: `IY` is strictly more specific than `IX`.
 That is, `IY` is a substitution instance of `IX` but not vice versa.
 Either `IX` is overlappable, or `IY` is overlapping.
-(This “either/or” design, rather than a “both/and” design, allow a client to deliberately override an instance from a library, without requiring a change to the library.)
+(This “either/or” design, rather than a “both/and” design, allow a client to deliberately override an instance from a library without requiring a change to the library.)
 ```

-We have two candidates `Printable a` and `Printable (f a)`.
+We have two candidates, `Printable a` and `Printable (f a)`.
 Let us process
 `Printable a` first.
 The rule says to check if there is another candidate `IY`
 such that `IY` is a substitution instance of `IX`.
 Here `f a` is a
 substituation instance for `a`, because if something can accept `a`, it can accept